The Portal offers many online study supports, services and resources to students and staff within the college.

 If you are a new student or IBAT College Dublin Alumni, add us to your Education details on LinkedIn

 Are you interested in bringing your knowledge of Digital Marketing to the next level?
-IBAT College Dublin has partnered with the Digital Marketing Institute to deliver classroom DMI accredited courses including part-time Professional Diploma and Postgraduate Diploma courses.
-Apply now for courses commencing in September.
+IBAT College Dublin has partnered with the Digital Marketing Institute to deliver classroom DMI accredited courses including part-time Professional Diploma courses in Digital Marketing and Digital and Social Selling.
+Apply now for summer courses.

-Now accepting applications for all courses starting September 2016
+Now accepting applications for courses starting in May and September 2017

 Whether you are interested in furthering your education with a Postgraduate MBA or you need to upskill with a Diploma in IT, Management or Accounting IBAT College Dublin can offer you an enterprise focused education that will help you achieve your career goals.
 Make your application here.